-The braking system can slow down or stop a vehicle while in running or to keep the vehicle at rest when parked on slopes.
+The braking system can slow down or stop a moving vehicle or to keep the vehicle at a standstill when parked on slopes.

-The braking force is generated by friction between components which transform the kinetic energy into heat energy and disposed into air.
-Upon applying the brake, the brake shoes are activated and rubbed against the brake drums and this action generates heat energy which heat up the two braking components.
-But when the temperature of the brake shoes rises, the braking efficiency lowers.
-So if the brake is applied when the vehicle is running at high speed, or running down slope for a long distance, or the brakes are applied frequently within a short moment, the efficiency of the brake drops.
+The braking force is generated by friction between components which transform the kinetic energy into heat energy and disperse into air.
+Upon applying the brake, the brake shoes are activated and rubbed against the brake drums and this action generates heat energy which heats up the two braking components.
+However, when the temperature of the brake shoes rises, the braking efficiency is reduced.
+Hence, if the brake is applied when the vehicle is running at high speed, or running down slope for a long distance, or the brakes are applied frequently within a short period of time, the efficiency of the brake drops.
 This phenomenon is called brake fade.